quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 AlphaGo Zero’s MCTS runs simulations that end at leaf nodes rather than terminal game positions, guided by the output of a deep convolutional network which provides both value and move probabilities.
 :p How does AlphaGo Zero use MCTS?
 ??x
 AlphaGo Zero uses MCTS to guide its learning process.
-Each iteration simulates until reaching a leaf node in the search tree, using the deep convolutional network to provide an estimate of win probability \( v \) and move probabilities \( p \).
+Each iteration simulates until reaching a leaf node in the search tree, using the deep convolutional network to provide an estimate of win probability $v $ and move probabilities$p$.
 This allows for more focused simulations without needing complete game rollouts. x??

 ---